AjayAcharya99/MERN-Assignment_1_OnlineFoodDeliveryApp/README.md

-Download the file and start access it via the homepage.html
+Download the file and start accessing it via the homepage.html